Canon 1300D vs Sony A7 II

 |10.||Canon G9 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |11.||Canon SX530||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |12.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |17.||Sony A7R||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1300D lacks such a headphone port.

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Sony A7 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.